 The 1995 Stock Option Plan was approved by our shareholders in September, 1995.
-As of December 31, 2009 incentive stock options ("ISO's") to purchase 19,000 shares and non-qualified options to purchase 6,500 shares were outstanding under the 1995 Stock Option Plan.
+As of December 31, 2010 non-qualified options to purchase 4,000 shares were outstanding under the 1995 Stock Option Plan.
 In May, 2005 the 1995 Stock Option Plan expired and the remaining unissued shares allocated to the Plan were terminated.
-The average per share exercise price for all outstanding options under the 1995 Stock Option Plan is \$12.27.
+The average per share exercise price for all outstanding options under the 1995 Stock Option Plan is \$18.45.